What Is the Cheapest Health Sharing Plan in 2026?

 The Bottom Line

 CHM is the cheapest health sharing plan at $115/month, but it requires strict Christian faith and excludes prescriptions, telehealth, and mental health.
 CrowdHealth averages $140/month with no faith requirement but uses a less predictable crowdfunding model.
-Zion HealthShare at $185/month offers the best overall value with the broadest coverage and no restrictions.
+Zion HealthShare at $114/month offers the best overall value with the broadest coverage and no restrictions.

 All health sharing plans are significantly cheaper than ACA marketplace insurance ($450-$700/month for unsubsidized Silver plans).
 Choose based on your faith preferences, coverage needs, and monthly budget.
-Use our free quiz to find the cheapest plan that matches your specific needs.
+Use our free advisor to find the cheapest plan that matches your specific needs.

 Frequently Asked Questions